Euro zone government bonds hold gains after powerful rally

 Although analysts and traders now only expect one more interest rate hike from the U.S. Federal Reserve, taking rates to a range of 5.25% to 5.5%, the market is more divided on the European Central Bank.

-Germany's two-year bond yield DE2YT=RR, which is sensitive to changes in interest rate expectations, was up 1 bp at 3.232% on Friday, after a 14-bp drop across the previous two sessions.
+Germany's two-year bond yield DE2YT=RR, which is sensitive to changes in interest rate expectations, was up 3 bps at 3.256% on Friday, after a 14-bp drop across the previous two sessions.

 Societe Generale strategist Jorge Garayo advised clients to buy into bonds in anticipation of further falls in yields, in a research note on Thursday, although he said it would not be a straightforward path.